mariamelsaka/VideoSCV11/README.md

 </p>

 ## About the project : it's video science website for viewing videos , podcasts and blogs
+I have used for front end :
+Html ,css and bootstrap
+And for back end :
+Laravel framework
 The function for website is :
 <br>
 - dashboard : <br>